obs-websocket-community-projects/obs-websocket-java/README.md

 by default (logs are printed directly to the console).

 As with any project using SLF4J, you are free to use a different SLF4J logger implementation.
-There are many examples of how to do this; below, we show how to configure Maven to use Logback instead:
+There are many examples of how to do this online; for your convenience we demonstrate below how to configure Maven to use Logback instead:
 ```
 <dependencies>
     <dependency>